 I take a lot of time to menu plan for my clients.
 Since each family has a different set of food restrictions and needs, I can’t just write one menu for the week and use it for everyone.
-Instead, I map out some basic ideas, and then tailor every dish to suit my clients’ preferences and allergies.
+Instead, to create their personalized healthy fall menus, I map out some basic ideas, and then tailor every dish to suit my clients’ preferences and allergies.
 Some of the main allergens I need to avoid are: gluten, soy, dairy, nuts and refined sweeteners.

 I am also analyzing each menu for variety, color and a blend of protein sources.
 One of the traps we get into cooking at home is making the same thing over and over.
 How many different ways can you make broccoli?
 Creating variety throughout the week helps to keep meals interesting.
 I also focus on including ALL the colors in menus so that my clients get all the vitamins and minerals available to us in our food.